 About me

-Before launching Digital Democracy, I worked for Internews Network on their Africa programs, at AllAfrica.com on their French pages and at Y-Press as Assistant Bureau Director.
-Since January 2007 I’ve focused on understanding the ways that technology and social media impact civic engagement and empower marginalized voices.
+Before launching Digital Democracy (now Awana Digital), I worked for Internews Network on their Africa programs, at AllAfrica.com on their French pages and at Y-Press as Assistant Bureau Director.
+From 2007-20212 I focused on understanding the ways that technology and social media impact civic engagement and human rights.
+In 2012, based on our work with Mayan communities in Chiapas, Mexico, I became passionate about the power of Indigenous-led mapping initiatives, and as an organization we shifted our focus to be at the intersection of environmental justice and human rights.
+Since 2013 we’ve been co-building technology with Indigenous communities in the Amazon rainforest.

 3 Comments